dmbarbour/glas/docs/GrammarLogicProg.md

 A glas module will compile to a dictionary of independent grammars, of form `(foo:gram:(ns:NS, ...), bar:gram:(...))`.
 The 'gram' header indicates the program model to the glas command line interface and to other language modules.
 The header also provides a space for definition-layer annotations.
 Formal behavior of the grammar is represented as a namespace of grammar-logic methods under 'ns'.

-Where a 'gram' is referenced as an application program (e.g. in context of language module 'compile', glas CLI 'run', or automatic 'test' programs), the default entry method is 'main'.
-An alternative entry can be specified via `entry:Name` annotation.
+Where a 'gram' is referenced as an application program, the standard entry method is 'main'.
+For example, we'll use 'main' in context of language module 'compile', glas CLI 'run', or automatic 'test' programs.

-*Note:* I intend to avoid need for 'eval' within the language module 'compile' function.
+*Note:* To simplify bootstrap, I intend to avoid need for 'eval' within the language module 'compile' function.
 Thus, the proposed grammar-logic language does not support top-level assertions, static data, or macros.
 All definitions have type 'gram'.

 ### Staged Applications